E-11-V/retiabellarius/README.md

 Then click on URLs, filter them as PDF  or whatever it is you're looking for, and copy them.
 I copy them to excel, where I add the necessary format for python (urls must be inside quotation marks and separated by commas).

-From Excel, copy them into the script and runn it.
+From Excel, copy them into the script and run it.
+Outcome files will appear in the same folder as the script.